About the Program

 Campus Reps Program

-Our current cohort consists of 21 law professors from around the U.S. Read about the program in The New York Times.
+Our current cohort consists of 23 law professors at universities across the United States.
+Read about the program in The New York Times.

 Anyone with a JD or LLM is welcome to apply; adjuncts and fellows can also participate.
 You must work at an institution in the U.S. to participate in this program.